stevavoliajvar/stop_cloudflare/readme/en.short.md

 ## Who is Cloudflare?

 Cloudflare is the world's largest man-in-the-middle proxy.
+Technically it is called "reverse proxy".
-This means that it sits between you and the server which sent you the pages and images.
+This means that it sits between you and the server which sent you webpages and images.

 Cloudflare is a content delivery network, which means that it has different servers in different locations, so that websites are supposed to be better reachable.
-This has a bad side.
+This has some bad sides.

 ![](https://codeberg.org/crimeflare/cloudflare-tor/media/branch/master/image/matthew_prince.jpg)